d-krupke/cpsat-primer/04_modelling.md

 - [Model Building in Mathematical Programming by H. Paul Williams](https://www.wiley.com/en-us/Model+Building+in+Mathematical+Programming%2C+5th+Edition-p-9781118443330):
   A complete book on mathematical modelling.

+> [!WARNING]
+>
-> :warning: CP-SAT 9.9 recently changed its API to be more consistent with the
+> CP-SAT 9.9 recently changed its API to be more consistent with the commonly
-> commonly used Python style.
-Instead of `NewIntVar`, you can now also use
+> used Python style.
+Instead of `NewIntVar`, you can now also use `new_int_var`.
-> `new_int_var`.
-This primer still uses the old style, but will be updated in
+> This primer still uses the old style, but will be updated in the future.
+I
-> the future.
-I observed cases where certain methods were not available in one
+> observed cases where certain methods were not available in one or the other
-> or the other style, so you may need to switch between them for some versions.
+> style, so you may need to switch between them for some versions.

 ---